What is Withholding Tax ?

 But the main confusion is regarding digital advertising.
 Digital advertising falls under the class of “payment for service” which makes the withholding tax rate:

-- 0% rate for Google advertising (DTA exemption with Singapore)
+- 0% rate for Google Singapore (DTA exemption with Singapore)

-- 10% rate for Facebook advertising. (no DTA exemption with Ireland)
+- 10% rate for Facebook Ireland. (no DTA exemption with Ireland)

 According to LHDN, royalty is defined by any sums paid for the right to use: